toritried/lostletters/_pages/tamagotchi.md

         <img src="/graphics/tama/pix-party-pink.png" style="margin: 5px;" width="30%" title="Tamagotchi Pix Party Pink">
     </center>
     <br>
     These are tamas I haven't played with yet because my friend is giving them to me this week, but I'm so excited to run my sanrio meets with this magical meets (the purple one) to create hybrid characters.
 I really wonder how many I can run concurrently without becoming overwhelmed.
-The middle tama is a tamagotchi P's (pronounced like piece in Japanese), which has a removable heart charm / piece that can be swapped with other charms for basically DLC content and characters.
+The middle tama is a tamagotchi P's (pronounced like "piece" in Japanese), which has a removable heart charm piece that can be swapped with other charms for DLC items and characters.
 One of the more expensive pieces is the disney piece because it was the only collab tamagotchi has done with Disney.
 The tamagotchi on the right is a pink Pix Party, and it actually comes with a build-in camera!
 I'm going to have to take at least one photo and post it in this shrine regardless of how much it drains the battery.
 </span>
 <br>
 <br>